SpoonLabs/coming/docs/revision_classification/README.md

 ## Possible Coming Specification Improvement
 - Binary Operator Kind or other kind of equality
-- Multiple pattern within a
+- Multiple pattern within a single .xml

 ## Program Repair Tools
 A list of program repair tools we are going to handle:-